Isaac Paredes Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The Diamondbacks pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks rank 17th in baseball in home runs given up (88 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 17th in baseball in home runs allowed (89 total, 1.1 per game).

-- Gallen (9-2) is looking for his 10th victory when he gets the starting nod for the Diamondbacks in his 17th start of the season.
-He's put together a 2.84 ERA in 98 1/3 innings pitched, with 104 strikeouts.
+- Davies (1-4 with a 7.82 ERA and 30 strikeouts in 35 2/3 innings pitched) makes the start for the Diamondbacks, his ninth of the season.

-- The righty's last appearance was on Wednesday against the Milwaukee Brewers, when he went seven innings, surrendering one earned run while allowing three hits.
+- The righty last appeared on Saturday against the San Francisco Giants, when he tossed four innings, allowing six earned runs while giving up six hits.

+- In eight games this season, the 30-year-old has put up an ERA of 7.82, with 7.6 strikeouts per nine innings.
+Opponents are hitting .315 against him.

 © 2023 Data Skrive.
 All rights reserved.